Article Summary: Kobuk Valley National Park Facts

 - Acreage: Kobuk Valley National Park covers 1.75 million acres of boreal forest and mountains in northwestern Alaska and includes the Great Kobuk Sand Dunes—the largest active, high-latitude, dune field on Earth.

-- Visitation: In previous years Kobuk Valley has ranked as the least visited national park in America but such was not the case for 2021.
-Last year Kobuk Valley saw a whopping 11,540 visitors.
+- Visitation: In previous years Kobuk Valley has ranked as the least visited national park in America but such was not the case for 2022.
+Last year Kobuk Valley saw a whopping 16,925 visitor making it the third least visited national park.

 - Elevation: Kobuk Valley National Park is just slightly larger than the state of Delaware and is home to four named mountains, the highest and most prominent of which is Mount Angayukaqsraq at 4,629 feet.